Mardy ducks: Nottingham Dialect Words

 Artefact 2: Dialect | Feature 2 of 4

 Dialect and Ducks in the work of D.H.
 Lawrence – Video by James Walker

 Dialects do not stand still.
 New words appear, old words vanish.
-In this essay, Linguist Natalie Braber reveals their origin and use of some specific words which have formed Nottingham dialect.
+In this second of four essays, linguist Natalie Braber reveals the origin and use of some specific words which have formed Nottingham dialect.

 But where did this dialect come from?
 The word Nottingham itself means ‘settlement of the family of Snot’.
 It is likely to have come from the original Saxon words where -inge appears in place names following a person’s name and means ‘the people or followers of’ so that Snotingeham means ‘the homestead of Snot’s people’.
 During Norman times the initial S was dropped from the name, as they found the combination of consonants at the beginning of the word difficult to pronounce.

 Even earlier than this, we can see Nordic influences.
 The Vikings who came to Britain were from two present-day Scandinavian countries – Norway and Denmark – where different dialects were spoken, so that there were different influences throughout the UK.
 In the East Midlands, the Danish invasions in the 9th and 10th centuries resulted in significant Norse influences in the East Midlands.